ColeHouston/Sunder/README.md

 Run this exploit from medium integrity or higher.
 You must be in high integrity to install the vulnerable driver.

 ## Usage
 Build the exploit in Visual Studio (x64, Release).
 Execute sunder.exe.
-You will receive a prompt asking which payload to run; enter a number to execute a post-exploitation payload.
+You will receive a prompt asking which payload to run.
+Enter a number to execute a post-exploitation payload.

 ## Stability
 The dbutil_2_3.sys exploit (CVE-2021-21551) is highly stable.
-Post-exploitation functionality uses hardcoded offsets for a single version of Windows OS; therefore, executing the rootkit on untested OS versions will likely result in a Blue Screen of Death (BSOD).
+Post-exploitation functionality uses hardcoded offsets for certain Windows structs; therefore, executing the rootkit on untested OS versions may result in a Blue Screen of Death (BSOD).

 The rootkit has been tested on the following Windows versions:
 - Windows 10 Pro build 19045